-"Mountaintop Highs" - Mk 9:2-9 - Transfiguration Sunday
+"What Changed?" - Mk 9:2-9 - Transfiguration Sunday

-There are many advantages to following a lectionary - a commonly shared set of scripture readings.
-We tend to use the Revised Common Lectionary, which provides suggested readings for each Sunday over a three-year period.
-Some of the advantages include coordination between the worship service and Sunday School and easier planning for choirs and liturgists.
+You probably have heard me use the term 'lectionary' - and quite possibly wondered what it is.
+A lectionary is a list of readings, specifically in our context it is a list of suggested scripture readings.
+We use the Revised Common Lectionary, which provides suggested readings for each Sunday over a three-year period.
+Some of the advantages of using the suggested readings include coordination between the worship service and Sunday School and easier planning for choirs and liturgists.
 Incorporating the readings from the lectionary also tends to keep the preacher from over-using favourite "hobby-horse" texts.

-However, there is one disadvantage from a preacher's perspective, and that is that from time to time the lectionary serves up one of those difficult and un-preachable texts.
+However, there is one disadvantage from a preacher's perspective and that is that from time to time the lectionary serves up one of those difficult and un-preachable texts.
 The text to which I refer is of course the key gospel text selected for this particular Sunday in the church calendar - namely the account in the gospel according to Mark of the miraculous transfiguration (a fancy Latin word for 'change in appearance') of Jesus on the mountain.